+Department approval required.
 Must be taking AP Calculus concurrently.
+Open to seniors only.

 This course is designed to be the equivalent of a college freshman physics course.
 Topics to be studied through lecture, demonstration, and experimentation include kinematics, dynamics, conservation laws, rotational dynamics, kinetic theory and thermodynamics, wave mechanics, optics, electromagnetism, and modern physics.
 All students must take the Advanced Placement Physics B exam in the spring.
 Students are expected to learn some material independently and are required to do reading over the summer preceding the course.
 This is a year-long course and may not be dropped at the end of first semester.